 These exercises will help you spot any possible glitches.

-It’s generally better to stick to domain names containing between one or two words, however, as the web gets bigger, three or even four are acceptable.
+Stick to domain names containing between one or two words, however, as the web gets bigger, three or even four are acceptable.
 The following may help you to decide on the perfect domain name.

 Descriptive domain names